TobiWan54/ModMail/README.md

 #### [discord.py](https://github.com/Rapptz/discord.py)
 Modmail requires version 2.0, which currently must be installed from github: `pip install -U git+https://github.com/Rapptz/discord.py`.
 Since this is under active development there are relatively frequent breaking changes.
-This fork is of an unchanged version that has been tested as working, and will be updated so that it always works with the latest version of ModMail: https://github.com/TobiWan54/discord.py
+The following fork is of an unchanged version that has been tested as working, and will be updated so that it always works with the latest version of ModMail: https://github.com/TobiWan54/discord.py